bashrootshell/password-hashing-LABS/README.md

 It also executes a basic password strength test (not fancy at all, a pretty basic one).

-**Not suitable for production in terms of SQL _database query sanitization/optimization/auth_.The only goal is to demonstrate password hashing implementation instead of a clear text implementation or even a 'pure hash' storage.
+**Not suitable for production in terms of SQL _database query sanitization/optimization/auth_.
+The only goal is to demonstrate password hashing implementation instead of a clear text implementation or even a 'pure hash' storage.
 There's no documentation within the code.**